Carbon-Twelve-C12/supernova/README.md

-# Supernova: The Quantum-Resistant, Carbon-Negative Blockchain
+# Supernova: A Quantum-Resistant, Carbon-Negative Blockchain

 <div align="center">

   <p>
-    <h2><strong>Supernova is the world's first blockchain engineered from the ground up to be quantum-resistant, environmentally sustainable, and scalable for a global financial system.</strong></h2>
+    <h2><strong>Supernova is a blockchain engineered from first principles to be quantum-resistant, environmentally sustainable, and scalable for a global financial system.</strong></h2>
   </p>

   <p align="center">